houseofcat/Libraries/README.md

 # Libraries
-Various functions and models used and kept all in one place.
+Various functions and models used in several spots are now kept all in one place.
+Hopefully by consolidating re-used functions all my projects will have the same bugs!
+I mean features!

 Used to generate the following NuGet packages:
 #### HouseofCat.Library [![NuGet](https://img.shields.io/nuget/dt/HouseofCat.Library.svg)](https://www.nuget.org/packages/HouseofCat.Library/) [![NuGet](https://img.shields.io/nuget/v/HouseofCat.Library.svg)](https://www.nuget.org/packages/HouseofCat.Library/)